-- Alternative 1: Soldiers Plaza (Preferred Alternative) - Alternative 1 is the preferred alternative and would result in the relocation of the NOSC to Fort Benning's Main Post at Soldiers' Plaza (Figure 2-1), and associated construction maintenance and operation.
+Alternative 1: Soldiers' Plaza

+Alternative 1 would result in the relocation of the NOSC to Fort Benning's Main Post at Soldiers' Plaza (Figure 2-1), and associated construction maintenance and operation.
 Soldiers' Plaza is located south off Dixie Road and is a 15 acre parcel available for immediate development and currently designated for administrative and support facilities.
 Fort Benning would make approximately half of the parcel available to the NOSC for construction, operation, and maintenance.
 At present, facility configuration and design is unknown; therefore, Alternative 1 analysis includes the entire parcel.
+Future facilities planned to coexist with the NOSC include Soldier Family Support Center.